-This is where I talk about why I hunt for discarded cookie tins and why I can't pass up an empty long-neck beer can.
-It's where I tell you why I make flower sculpture from wood, recycled plastic and salvaged metal.
+This is where I talk about why I hunt for discarded sheet metal and why I can't pass up an empty long-neck beer can.
+It's where I tell you why I make flower sculpture from reclaimed wood and salvaged metal.

 When I was in grade school, my mom enrolled me in just about everything - guitar, dance, piano, Girl Scouts ….
 I failed them all - my heart wasn't in it – but the final straw was when I got sent home from Girl Scouts for fighting.

 It was 1973 when my exasperated mom enrolled me in the Centaurs Equine 4-H Club.
 There I met other nine-year-olds who loved horses as much as I did.
 We not only learned to ride, we made horse jumps from scrap wood and bridles out of baling twine.
 We learned how to use everything from pitchforks to power tools.

 We learned that when you love a living being, you must care for it or it will die.

 Soon I was the proud young owner of a horse named Apple.
 She became my best friend and source of comfort in an expanding and often angry world that deeply frightened me.